 10 Spectacular National Park Birding Sites

-Fantastic sightings are nearly guaranteed when you plan your trip around these magnificent birding sites.
+Fantastic bird sightings are nearly guaranteed when you plan your trip around these magnificent birding hotspots in the National Park system.

 Since the establishment of Yellowstone National Park in 1872, the federal government has preserved some of the continent’s most spectacular scenery for the enjoyment of all.
-With this amazing backdrop of unique habitats, it’s not surprising that our national parks are also top birding sites.
+With this amazing backdrop of unique habitats, it’s not surprising that you’ll find many top national park birding sites across America.
 Let’s explore some of the best of the best.
+Check out 7 awesome facts about national parks.

 Big Bend National Park, Texas